Foreign direct investment in India: Recipients

 According to UNCTAD's World Investment Report 2025, India has now moved up a notch in the rankings for FDI inflows and is now ranked at the 15th position in 2024.
+India's FDI inflows were reported at approximately US$ 28 billion in 2024, broadly flat from the previous year.
+The country ranked 4th worldwide by the number of announced greenfield investment projects, and 5th by number of international project finance deals, down from 2nd in 2023.